 When empty (or when I don’t have a bottle in it), the Bottle Sacoche is hyper lightweight.
 I also have the barely-there Scrunchie and Bungee straps, which are both light and minimal.
 Additionally, the Sacoche bag itself holds 4L of my stuff (3L for the puffer version), so it’s a bigger capacity than my lululemon Belt Bag, my No Reception Club Sidekick belt bag and my Classic Canvelle Fanny Pack.

-I think the main thing to discuss here is that when I use my Bottle Sacoche with a filled-to-the-brim 17-oz water bottle in the bottle spot, I feel a little weighed down.
-So perhaps my note to myself is that I’m too narrow-bodied and petite to be lugging a sideways water bottle in a crossbody bag comfortably.
-If my bottle is half full (no metaphor intended), I feel like I’m managing the weight much better.
+I think the main thing to discuss here is that when I use my Bottle Sacoche with a filled-to-the-brim 17-oz water bottle in the bottle spot, I feel a little weighed down (but it would be this way for any sling bag that has a bottle carry spot!).
+So, I should carry my bottle and fill it only halfway.
+When I do this, I feel like I’m managing the weight much better.

 That’s just me, as I’m 5’2” and 112 lbs.
 I typically choose to avoid carrying anything heavy, and I’ve written at length about things like belt bags for travel that manage weight well, and the best travel backpacks for women that fit narrow shoulders.